ashutoshmjain/gita/src/mathuraLanding.md

 > It says -  `Ma Parvati` - wife and power of `Siva` - from her body scrub - created a humanoid.
 It worked but it wasn't context aware.
 It was programmed to do only one task - protect his mother !
 >
-> When `Siva` came to see his wife, the humanoid guarding the door, wouldn't let him in. `Siva` - the epitome of conscious experience - had to engineer context awareness in him.
+> When `Siva` returned home the humanoid  wouldn't let him in. `Siva` - the epitome of conscious experience - had to engineer context awareness in him.
 Metaphorically, he planted an Elephant head on young humanoid.
 Being the mind child of `Siva`, he imbibed divine intelligence and soon became leader of `Siva's` followers (`Ganas`).
 Thus, the name `Ganesa`.

 </div>